 - Gifts under a Will or at death under a Living Trust do not generate a lifetime income tax deduction.
 They are exempt from estate tax.

 - The charitable deduction for a gift that pays a return to you, such as a Charitable Gift Annuity or a Charitable Remainder Trust, is the fair market value of the gift asset minus the present value of the interest you retain.

-For donors living in the European Union: donations made to Brahmananda Saraswati Trust (BST)(Stichting) for the benefit of the Mother Divine Program may be tax-deductible—please check with your tax advisor.
+For donors living in the European Union: Donations made to Brahmananda Saraswati Trust (BST)(Stichting) for the benefit of the Mother Divine Program may be tax-deductible—please check with your tax advisor.
 [Brahmananda Saraswati Trust (Stichting) was established in the Netherlands in 2008 as a non-profit organization.]

 5. What are some other types of gifts Maharishi Global Administration through Natural Law will accept?